-The primary goal of an assistantship is to augment the student's educational program and to assist in the successful completion of the student's degree program.
+The primary goal of an assistantship is to augment the student's educational objectives and to assist in the successful completion of the student's degree program.
 The student and the department share responsibility in the student's education.
 The graduate assistant, while making progress in the degree program, has special opportunities to receive varied educational experiences under the supervision of a faculty mentor.
 Although such students serve the University of Central Arkansas with teaching, research, and/or supervisory/administrative duties, they are first and foremost students.
 Accordingly, the assistantship tasks assigned to a student must be consistent with the program's educational objectives.

 Various funding sources exist for graduate assistantships.
 In addition to assistants who receive funding from the Graduate School, other sources for support include grants, gifts, contracts, community service agencies, or various university departments, divisions, or centers.
 Approximately 150 UCA graduate students receive assistantship funds each semester.

-To qualify for an assistantship, the student should have achieved an excellent academic record and completed substantial course work in the major field.
-The student must have been admitted to Graduate School and to a graduate program in the Department of Psychology and Counseling with full qualifications in accordance with the admission policies and procedures of the Graduate School.
+To qualify for an assistantship, the student must be admitted to Graduate School and to a graduate program in the Department of Psychology and Counseling with full qualifications in accordance with the admission policies and procedures of the Graduate School.

 Graduate assistants on Graduate School sponsored appointments may be appointed for up to 12 months per contract period.
-Nine month appointments would generally correspond to thirtysix (36) weeks of service (nine monthly pay periods).
+Nine-month appointments would generally correspond to thirty six (36) weeks of service (nine monthly pay periods).
 Twelve-month appointments would generally correspond to fiftytwo (52) weeks of service (12 monthly pay periods).
 The start and end dates of all Graduate School sponsored appointments must be within the university's fiscal year, July 1 to June 30.